DeepFryGirl/DeepFryGirl.github.io/personalityINDEX.md

 Intrapersonal is between me and myself, people with strong Intrapersonal skills are adept at looking inward, learning independently and through reflection.
  I’m quintessentially introverted, introspective, and intuitive.
 I do psychoanalyze myself and seek deeper understanding of all things. </p>

   <p> I rate considerably above average in all areas except Interpersonal skills, Interpersonal is between two or more people, and only in this category do I rate below average.
 People with high Interpersonal skills thrive with social interaction and are gifted in making rapport with strangers, that does not describe me very accurately because I generally just don’t bother.
 Although I’m like a chameleon and could blend in if I wanted, I tend to avoid people, large crowds, and social interaction.
-I highly value my peace, solitude, and quiet time. </p>
+I highly value my peace, solitude, and quiet time.
+I can be reserved when placed in a group environment, and sometimes suffer from a bit of social anxiety, but I can really come out of my shell when I'm comfortable or alone with close friends.
+I would take these considerations in to account when forming with a team of people, it can take a while to get to know someone. </p>

 <div>